 The Metropolitan Museum of Art

-The Met is one of the great art museums of the world, with a collection of over two million objects spanning 5,000 years of human history.
+The Met is one of the foremost art museums on the planet, with a collection of over two million objects spanning 5,000 years of human history.
 You could spend a week here and not see everything.
 Highlights include the Egyptian Temple of Dendur, the American Wing, the Greek and Roman galleries, and the Roof Garden with its seasonal contemporary art installations and skyline views.
-Admission is pay-what-you-wish for New York State residents; others pay a suggested $30.
+Admission is pay-what-you-wish for New York State residents and NY, NJ, and CT students; everyone else pays a fixed $30 for adults (a flat ticket, not a suggestion).

 Brooklyn Bridge and DUMBO

 Walking across the Brooklyn Bridge is a quintessential New York experience.
-The views of the Manhattan skyline from the bridge and from the Brooklyn side are the best in the city.
-After crossing, explore DUMBO (Down Under the Manhattan Bridge Overpass) — a neighborhood of converted warehouses, art galleries, boutiques, and excellent restaurants with views of both bridges and the Manhattan skyline.
+The views of the Manhattan skyline from the bridge and from the Brooklyn side are the finest in the city.
+After crossing, explore DUMBO (Down Under the Manhattan Bridge Overpass) — a neighborhood of converted warehouses, art galleries, boutiques, and first-rate restaurants with views of both bridges and the Manhattan skyline.

 The Statue of Liberty and Ellis Island